 RADIO p SCANSTART n // p is Port, n an optional delay before starting (in seconds) RADIO p SCANSTOP ICOM rigs allow selection of Mode and IF Filter: RADIO p Freq Mode Filter [Options] eg RADIO 5 14.112 USB 2 W, where 5 is the port with the TNC attached.
 Yeasu and Kenwood rigs don't allow selection of IF filter: RADIO p Freq Mode eg RADIO 5 14.112 USB [Options], where 5 is the port with the TNC attached.
-Note frequency is specified in MHz with a single decimal point - ie 14.1125, not 14.112.5.
+Note frequency is specified in MHz with a single decimal point - ie 14.1125, not 14.112.5 or 14112.5.
 Valid Options are: N - Select Narrow Bandwidth Mode (eg Winmor 500 Hz, Pactor I/II), or Normal Packet on SCS Tracker W - Select Wide Bandwidth Mode (eg Winmor 1600 Hz, Pactor III) R - Select Robust Packet on SCS Tracker D - Select Data Mode for ICOM 746 + - S - Select Repeater Shift or Simplex A1 A2 A3 A4 - Select Antennas.
 These switch the DTR and RTS control lines as follows: A1 RTS LOW DTR LOW A2 RTS LOW DTR HIGH A3 RTS HIGH DTR LOW A4 RTS HIGH DRT HIGH If you need more than one, combine into a single string, eg RADIO 5 14.112 USB 2 WA1D

 After an attach, the port number should not be specified - it is taken from the ATTACH command.
 Also it would not

 normally be sensible